PantherLAB/PantherDashboard/docs/Readme.md

 ## Key Features:
 - **Effortless Exploration**: Easily navigate and understand the structure of your DQMH projects.
 - **Efficient Editing**: Modify code quickly and effectively with built-in tools.
-- **Visualize and Edit**: Easily view and modify your DQMH project documentatvkion, including project, library, and VI descriptions.
+- **Visualize and Edit**: Easily view and modify your DQMH project documentation, including project, library, and VI descriptions.
 - **DQMH Scripting Tools**: Utilize all the DQMH® Framework Scripting tools using buttons.
 - **PantherLAB Scripting Tools**: Utilize a suite of scripts to streamline tasks like identifying launching module locations, finding event callers, create error and constant vis, etc.

-## Team Collaboration and Source Control:
+## Team Collaboration and Source Control
-Panther Dashboard stores a binary file named pantherscan.*target*.bin alongside your LabVIEW project file.
-This file contains essential information for loading your project and DQMH modules.
+**Panther Dashboard** generates a binary file, *pantherscan.target.bin*, located alongside your LabVIEW project.
+This file is critical for loading your project and DQMH modules.

-Important Note: This binary file stores absolute paths to the following LabVIEW components:
+⚠️ Important: This binary file utilizes absolute file paths for all project components (.lvproj), libraries (.lvlib), and VIs (.vi).
-- Project files (.lvproj)
-- Library files (.lvlib)
-- VI files (.vi)

-### For Teams Using Source Control:
+To avoid broken links when collaborating:

-For smooth collaboration, please make sure all team members use the same absolute paths for their local repositories.
-This allows you to commit the pantherscan.*target*.bin files to your repository.
+Ensure all team members clone the repository to the identical absolute path on their local machines.

-If team members do not follow this guideline, it is strongly recommended to add the pantherscan.*target*.bin files to your .gitignore file to prevent them from being tracked in your source control system.
+Maintaining a consistent directory structure is required to ensure the dashboard loads correctly.

+If you  commit the pantherscan.*target*.bin file make sure to clone the repo in the same path as the source code to maintain the same file hierarque

 ## Getting Started
 1. Open your LabVIEW project.